Frequently Asked Questions

 Further details will be sent prior to the event date

-- Participants will be provided with a confirmed descent time once they reach their fundraising target of $1100.
+Participants will be provided with a confirmed descent time once they reach their fundraising target.
 Every effort will be made to meet requests but the descent times will be allocated by the charity.

 Dress comfortably and wear clear or white rubber-soled shoes to protect the exterior of the building.
 If you plan on wearing a costume, bear in mind that Zenith Events will have the final say as to the suitability of your attire and that any loose elements will need to be tucked into the harness.
 It is recommended that all jewelry be “left at home”.
 Headwear is not suitable due to the necessity of wearing a helmet and long hair must be tied back.
 Sunglasses and other eyewear are not permitted unless they are prescription and if worn, they must be secured by a retainer strap supplied by the participant.
 It is also important to empty all pockets before ascent to the rooftop, as items such as mobile phones; wallets and loose coins can become extremely dangerous falling from a height and are thus not permitted.